YouTube Playlist Length LogoYTP Length

 How I Built a YouTube Playlist Tool While Learning JavaScript

-I am a software engineer by profession, and I mostly work with Python only.
+I am a software engineer by profession, and I mostly work with Python.
 I am very comfortable using Django for backend APIs and database designs.
 However, I always felt a little nervous about frontend development, especially JavaScript.
-It felt quite confusing compared to the structured world of Python that I am used to.
+I felt JavaScript was always a bit confusing.

 The Reason I Started

-To fix this gap in my skills, I decided to learn JavaScript properly.
-I heard many people recommending Akshay Saini and his "Namaste Javascript" playlist on YouTube, so I thought to give it a try.
+To gain knowledge and get comfortable with the frontend, I decided to learn JavaScript properly.
+I heard many people recommending Akshay Saini and his "Namaste JavaScript" playlist on YouTube, so I thought to give it a try.

-On a Sunday morning, I started watching the videos.
+I started watching the videos one by one in the Season 1 playlist.
 The content was very good and easy to understand, and I wanted to finish the whole playlist.
 To plan my schedule, I wanted to know the total duration of the playlist.
-But, YouTube doesn't provide a way to get the total duration of a playlist (Youtube music playlist has this feature though).
+But YouTube doesn't provide a way to get the total duration of a playlist (though this feature is available in YouTube Music playlists).

 The Problem with Existing Tools